-At the completion of the Deep Dive the Review Team will assign the project an overall confidence rating:
+The Review Team will also assign the project an overall confidence rating:

-OVERALL RATING CONFIDENCE LEVEL THAT THE PROJECT IS BEING EFFECTIVELY DEVELOPED AND DELIVERED IN ACCORDANCE WITH THE GOVERNMENT'S OBJECTIVES HIGH Successful delivery of the project to time, cost and quality appears highly likely and there are no major outstanding issues that at this stage appear to threaten successful delivery.
-MEDIUM Successful delivery is feasible but significant issues exist which require timely management and attention.
+OVERALL RATING CONFIDENCE LEVEL THAT THE PROJECT IS BEING EFFECTIVELY DEVELOPED AND DELIVERED IN ACCORDANCE WITH THE GOVERNMENT'S OBJECTIVES HIGH Successful delivery of the project to time, cost and quality appears highly likely and there are no major outstanding issues that at this stage appear to threaten successful delivery MEDIUM Successful delivery is feasible but significant issues exist which require timely management and attention.
 LOW Successful delivery of the project is in doubt, with major risks or issues apparent in a number of key areas.
 Urgent additional action is needed.